-Tapestry components are designed to be easily reused.
+Tapestry components are designed for easy re-use.
 Most components consist of a specification, a Java class and an HTML template.

-Some components may need more; they may have additional image files, sounds, Flash animations, Quicktime movies or whatever.
+Some components may need more; they may have additional image files, sounds, Flash animations, QuickTime movies or whatever.
 These are collectively called "assets".